Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of drum type.md

 K, H, S, H, 0, K, S, H, K, -, S, H, K, K, S, H, t:2 This is a section where each note takes up 1/8 of a measure, the 0 is the empty beat, and the - is the continuation of the previous note

+b:n sets the number of beats in the region to n beats

 i:n insert interval of n bars in the middle of the note, in the setting block this is to set the interval of the note to n bars

 l:n set the note length to n bars in the settings block